 We started off with drinks.
 I had never seen anything like the DragonStone on any menu before, so I had to have it.
 I rarely find a cocktail on a menu that piques my interest.
-As a mostly vodka and gin kind of girl, I don't gravitate towards bourbon, whiskey, or rum drinks.
+As a mostly vodka and gin kind of girl, I don't gravitate toward bourbon, whiskey, or rum drinks.
 Which is what a cocktail menu features.

 The DragonStone was very good!
 It's made with jalapeño-infused gin, elderflower liquor, crème de cassis (a liquor made from blackcurrants), and red wine.
 All flavors I enjoy, and I was happy to taste something out of the box.
 Dan opted for a glass of red wine from their extensive wine list.

 I'd been on a recent Caesar salad kick, and Dan's always a fan, so we split a Classic Caesar Salad and a cup of their Crab soup for appetizers.
 The soup was more tomato-based than expected but still very good, with big chunks of crab meat in it.

-For the main course we ordered Sesame Seared Ahi Tuna from the “sharables” section of their menu and the Smoke Seared Scallops from the “Large Plates” options.
+For the main course, we ordered Sesame Seared Ahi Tuna from the “shareables” section of their menu and the Smoke Seared Scallops from the “Large Plates” options.
 There were so many choices we debated getting like the Spicy Lamb Bolognese served with homemade pappardelle or the Seared Duck Breast, but we landed on two seafood dishes.

 Here are the menu descriptions of our entrees: